zenati/monica/README.md

   push --m=M --b=B
     Pushing current branch to Github

-  c --pv=PV
+  c --pv=PV --a=A
-    Compiling Goxc for all plateforms and cleaning files
+    Compiling latest version for all plateforms
 ```

 ## License